meyira/leap/README.md

 **Note**: This table is *Table 2* in the conference version.

 ### Table 4: OPRF Communication and Computation Complexity
-The binary `build/leap/tests/oprf-ref.cpp` is generated using `leap/tests/oprf-ref.cpp`.
+The binary `build/leap/tests/oprf-ref` is generated using `leap/tests/oprf-ref.cpp`.
 The output includes the PRF output to verify correctness and hashing the OPRF output to remove the algebraic structure.
 IP and port are hardcoded in the file for a simpler user interface.

 This table is *Table 3* in the conference version.

 ### Table 5 and Table 6: PSI communication complexity
 Generated using `leap/tests/test-psi.cpp`.

+## Launching a second terminal in the same Docker

+  1. Get the ID of the Docker container. when you start the first container, the ID is the hostname (the hex after `root@`).
+You can also get it from running `docker ps` in the `CONTAINER ID` column under `IMAGE`.
+  2. Launch the second container using `docker exec -it $ID bash`, where `$ID` is the ID of the docker container obtained in step 1.

+## Concrete Execution
 The concrete calls are (in two seperate terminals, from the build folder):

 - `leap/tests/test-psi 0 127.0.0.1 12345 20` and  `leap/tests/test-psi 1 127.0.0.1 12345 1`